Recruitment Undergraduate Placement

-Gain unrivalled commercial experience in a global family business!
+Gain unrivaled commercial experience in a business environment with a global family business...

-As an Undergraduate Placement Year student on our programme you will be working as either a Resourcer or Account Executive in any one of our UK offices.
+As an Undergraduate Placement Year student on our recruitment scheme you will be working as either a Resourcer or Account Executive in any one of our UK offices.

 The primary purpose of these roles is to source and screen candidates (job seekers) for either multiple clients (as a Resourcer) or for multiple roles with one of our key clients (as an Account Executive or Coordinator for example).
 Find out more about these types of role here.